 The Flag of The Peoples Republic of Korea (1946-1948)

 Firstly, after the defeat of the Japanese at the end of World War 2, the Northern part of the Korean peninsula was occupied by Soviet forces in 1946 and created the Provisional People’s Committee for North Korea.
 They designed a flag with a modified taegeuk symbol and, from top right to bottom left, the heaven, fire, water and earth Taoist symbols.
 This flag ressemble the current flag of South Korea (see our article about that one here)

 Two years after that, in 1948, the Democratic People’s Republic of Korea was born.
-The flag chosen was a very different design to the last one back then.
+The North Korea flag chosen was a very different design to the last one back then.
 It had a red stripe with a white and blue border.
 And inside the central stripe is a white disk with a soviet red five-pointed star.
 This is now the current North Korean flag that we see today.

-What is the meaning of the North Korean Flag?
+What is the meaning of the flag of North Korea?

 The flag can be displayed both vertically and horizontally.
 The red star represents communism, red panels represent patriotism, white stripe is unification and culture, with the blue stripe representing unity.

 President Kim Il Sung and his successors have often talked about the importance of the flag.
 So, like many other patriotic countries, it can often be seen flying over government buildings, and during holidays the only country that can outdo it for flags per square mile is probably the US.